A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Refinancing

 Refinancing involves replacing the current mortgage with a new one that has more favorable terms.
-This can help homeowners secure a lower interest rate, reduce monthly payments, and potentially avoid foreclosure.
+This can help homeowners secure a lower interest rate, reduce monthly payments, and potentially avoid foreclosure in Milwaukee.

 Forbearance